Posted in:

 Which is better, a savings account or ISA account?

-Your ISA vs savings account option will depend on several factors, such as your investor profile, financial goals, age, etc. A savings account is ideal if you want to save small amounts of money for the short term and need easy access to cash.
+Your ISA vs savings account option will depend on factors such as your investor profile, financial goals, age, etc. A savings account is ideal if you want to save small amounts of money for the short term and need easy access to cash.
 However, ISAs are better for long-term financial goals such as retirement or saving to buy a house.

 What are the advantages of ISAs over a regular savings account?